elimxim/api-service-example/README.md

   - Slf4j + Logback
 - Jobs Scheduling
   - Quartz Scheduler
+- DevOps
+  - Gradle + Kotlin extension
+  - Docker
 - Testing
-  - JUnit5
+  - JUnit 5
   - Testcontainers
-- Boilerplate code
+- Other tools
   - Mapstruct
   - Lombok

-## Example specification
+## Domain Example

 There is a major new technology that is destined to be a disruptive force in the field of transportation: **the drone**.
 Just as the mobile phone allowed developing countries